tedmoore/schelp2/docs/Classes/Date.md

 ## Instance Methods

 ### `rawSeconds`
 Get or set the receiver's raw time in seconds (relative to the "epoch" of January 1, 1970).If you modify this property, the other properties will not update.
-See note at [#-resolve](#-resolve) -- there is no "resolveFromRawSeconds" method, but you can generate a new self-consistent Date instance by passing the `rawSeconds` as an argument to [#*new](#*new).
+See note at [resolve](#resolve) -- there is no "resolveFromRawSeconds" method, but you can generate a new self-consistent Date instance by passing the `rawSeconds` as an argument to [#*new](#*new).
 > **Note:** This value is not portable between machines, because of differences in the way the underlying time functions are implemented, and because of time zone differences.
 To save/restore Date values between runs and on different platforms, it is recommended **not** to use the rawSeconds value.
 Instead, you should serialize the Date to a string, for example: